KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 # Streamer

-The SNAX streamer is a Chisel-generated module to help streamline the delivery of data from memory to the accelerator and vice versa.
+The SNAX streamer is a Chisel-generated module to help streamline the data delivery from memory to the accelerator and vice versa.
 There is a [detailed streamer documentation](../../hw/chisel/doc/streamer.md), but in this tutorial section, we will only cover the high-level aspects and how to configure the streamer.

 # Why Do We Need a Streamer?

 Accelerators attain peak performance when data continuously streams into them; otherwise, they spend cycles waiting for data availability.
 Delays often occur due to mismatched data arrangements in shared memory or congestion among accelerators accessing the same banks concurrently.

 It's crucial to differentiate between the data layout in memory and the access pattern of an accelerator.
-The figure below shows two different data layouts and how an accelerator would get the data.
+The figure below shows two data layouts and how an accelerator would get the data.

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/26665295/d59ace4e-7802-444f-99ee-c124abf2397b)